 The night before Thelma Mothershed, Elizabeth Eckford, Melba Pattillo, Jefferson Thomas, Ernest Green, Minniejean Brown, Carlotta Walls, Terrence Roberts and Gloria Ray, or the “Little Rock Nine” as history remembers them, were to enter into high school was not a peaceful night of sleep.
 It was a night filled with hate.
 Faubus declared that integration was an impossibility in a televised statement and instructed the Arkansas National Guard to surround Central High and keep all blacks out of the school.
 They did keep them out for that first day of class.

 Daisy Bates instructed the students to wait for her on Wednesday, the second day of school, and planned for all nine students and herself to enter the school together.
 Unfortunately, Elizabeth Eckford, one of the nine, did not have a phone.
 She never received the message and attempted to enter the school alone through the front entrance.
 An angry mob met her, threatening to lynch her, as the Arkansas National Guard looked on.
-Fortunately, two whites stepped forward to aid her and she escaped without injury.
+Fortunately, two whites stepped forward to aid her and she escaped without major injuries but still hired an expert in law just like this car accident injury lawyer in Las Vegas.
 The other eight were also denied admittance by the National Guard who were under orders from Governor Faubus.